Incoming Student Resources

 Deferrals

 MA Students: Enrolling MA students who have not previously deferred enrollment are permitted to defer their enrollment by one academic year.
 Scholarships offered by the Division of the Social Sciences, excepting the Dean’s Opportunity Scholarship, may be deferred one year.
 Students who defer are required to pay an additional non-refundable $1,000 enrollment deposit when they reconfirm their intent to enroll the following January.
 The priority deadline to request a deferral is June 15.
+To view the full policy and request a deferral, log in to your applicant portal.

 Enrollment Deposits